• Skip to primary navigation

 How to Make Salsa de Chipotle

-Chipotles and boiled tomatoes in food processor
+Chipotle peppers and boiled tomatoes in a food processor

 How to Serve